hex22a/sec-vpc/README.md

+This project is currently focused on deploying VPN servers to Amazon Web Services.
+At this moment it supports [OpenVPN](https://openvpn.net/) and [3x-ui](https://github.com/MHSanaei/3x-ui).

 # Sec VPC

 🔐 Secure VPC for personal needs.
 Helps you create your own VPN server in a separate VPC in a few simple steps.